Sugar, Obesity and Weight Loss SurgeryAugust 24, 2015

 Grocery stores are set up to trick our senses to fool us into thinking that everything that isn't on those four walls; the fruits, vegetables, meats, poultry, fish, milk, yogurt, eggs, cheese is also good for us.

-The interior outside walls in most grocery store contain all the produce, fish, diary and meat you need to eat to stay lean and fit.
-It's the inside aisles that contain the manufactured and artifically packaged foods that most people fall victim to eating.
+The interior outside walls in most grocery stores contain all the produce, fish, dairy, and meat you need to eat to stay lean and fit.
+It's the inside aisles that contain the manufactured and artificially packaged foods that most people fall victim to eating.
 Its that manufactured food that hurts the diets so many force themselves on because they can't control what they eat.